-This four-day course explores all aspects of the principles of the KNX protocol and includes both theoretical learning, and hands-on programming exercises to build the attendees' understanding and confidence with the KNX system configuration tool, ETS.
+This course explores the principles of the KNX protocol and includes both theoretical learning and hands-on exercises to build your understanding of the KNX system configuration tool, ETS.

 KNX has existed for over 30 years as the leading standard for home and building automation.
 This module explores the structure and roles of the KNX association and the different ways the KNX standard is implemented as system solutions.
 It also covers the unique value proposition that is KNX with a detailed look at the sales arguments.

 This module introduces the minimum requirements to form a KNX installation and how they are addressed.
 It then looks at how group addressing is used for run time communication alongside the function of datapoints to guarantee device interoperability.
 The structure